adrian-gheorghe/wait/README.md

 `wait.sh` is a bash script inspired by https://github.com/vishnubob/wait-for-it and https://github.com/eficode/wait-for The script waits for a host or multiple hosts to respond on a TCP port but can also wait for a command to output a value.
 For example you can wait for a file to exist or contain something.

-Like vishnubob's script this is mainly useful to link containers that dependend on one another to start.
+The script is mainly useful to link containers that dependend on one another to start.
 For example you can have a container that runs install scripts that will have to wait for the database to be accessible.

 ## Usage